cmu-delphi/covidcast-indicators/validator/PLANS.md

   * Raise errors when one p-value (per geo region, e.g.) is significant OR when a bunch of p-values for that same type of test (different geo regions, e.g.) are "close" to significant
   * Correct p-values for multiple testing
   * Bonferroni would be easy but is sensitive to choice of "family" of tests; Benjamimi-Hochberg is a bit more involved but is less sensitive to choice of "family"; [comparison of the two](https://delphi-org.slack.com/archives/D01A9KNTPKL/p1603294915000500)
 * Nicer formatting for error “report”.
-E.g. if a single type of error is raised for many different datasets, summarize all error messages into a single message?
+  * E.g. if a single type of error is raised for many different datasets, summarize all error messages into a single message?
 But it still has to be clear how to suppress each
-* Easier suppression of many errors
+* Easier suppression of many errors at once
-* Ensure validator runs on signals that require AWS credentials (in progress)
+* Ensure validator runs on signals that require AWS credentials (iterate)
+* Check if [errors raised from validating all signals](https://docs.google.com/spreadsheets/d/1_aRBDrNeaI-3ZwuvkRNSZuZ2wfHJk6Bxj35Ol_XZ9yQ/edit#gid=1226266834) are correct, not false positives, not overly verbose or repetitive
 * If can't get data from API, do we want to use substitute data for the comparative checks instead?
 E.g. most recent successful API pull -- might end up being a couple weeks older
   * Currently, any API fetch problems just doesn't do comparative checks at all.
 * Potentially implement a check for erratic data sources that wrongly report all 0's (like the error with the Wisconsin data for the 10/26 forecasts)